-"(4) If the filing public official or public employee servant, or his or her spouse, has engaged in a business during the last reporting year which provides legal, accounting, medical or health related, real estate, banking, insurance, educational, farming, engineering, architectural management, or other professional services or consultations, then the filing party shall report the number and names of any clients of such business which are government departments, agencies, boards, commissions, or institutions, and the number of other clients of such business in each of the following categories, and the income in categorical amounts received during the reporting period from the combined number of clients in each category: Electric Government instrumentalities, electric utilities, gas utilities, telephone utilities, water utilities, cable television
+"(4) If the filing public official or public employee servant, or his or her spouse, has engaged in a business during the last reporting year which provides legal, accounting, medical or health related, real estate, banking, insurance, educational, farming, engineering, architectural management, or other professional services or consultations, then the filing party shall report the number and names of any clients of such business which are government departments, agencies, boards, commissions, or institutions, and the number of other clients of such business in each of the following categories, and the income in categorical amounts received during the reporting period from the combined number of clients in each category: Electric Government instrumentalities, electric utilities, gas utilities, telephone utilities, water utilities, cable television companies, intrastate transportation companies, pipeline companies, oil or gas exploration companies, or both, oil and

-1 companies, intrastate transportation companies, pipeline 2 companies, oil or gas exploration companies, or both, oil and gas retail companies, banks, savings and loan associations, 3 4 loan or finance companies, or both, manufacturing firms, mining companies, life insurance companies, casualty insurance 5 6 companies, other insurance companies, retail companies, beer, 7 wine or liquor companies or distributors, or combination thereof, trade associations, professional associations, 8 governmental associations, associations of public employees or 9 10 public officials, counties, and any other businesses or 11 associations that the commission may deem appropriate.
-Amounts 12 received from combined clients in each category shall be 13 reported in the following categorical amounts: Less than one 14 thousand dollars (\$1,000); more than one thousand dollars 15 (\$1,000) and less than ten thousand dollars (\$10,000); at least ten thousand dollars (\$10,000) and less than twenty-five 16 17 thousand dollars (\$25,000); at least twenty-five thousand dollars (\$25,000) and less than fifty thousand dollars 18 (\$50,000); at least fifty thousand dollars (\$50,000) and less 19 than one hundred thousand dollars (\$100,000); at least one 20 21 hundred thousand dollars (\$100,000) and less than one hundred 22 fifty thousand dollars (\$150,000); at least one hundred fifty 23 thousand dollars (\$150,000) and less than two hundred fifty 24 thousand dollars (\$250,000); or and at least two hundred fifty 25 thousand dollars (\$250,000) or more.
+1 gas retail companies, banks, savings and loan associations, 2 loan or finance companies, or both, manufacturing firms, mining companies, life insurance companies, casualty insurance 3 companies, other insurance companies, retail companies, beer, wine or liquor companies or distributors, or combination 5 thereof, trade associations, professional associations, 6 7 governmental associations, associations of public employees or public officials, counties, and any other businesses or 8 9 associations that the commission may deem appropriate.
+Amounts 10 received from combined clients in each category shall be reported in the following categorical amounts: Less than one 11 12 thousand dollars (\$1,000); more than one thousand dollars 13 (\$1,000) and less than ten thousand dollars (\$10,000); at least ten thousand dollars (\$10,000) and less than twenty-five 14 thousand dollars (\$25,000); at least twenty-five thousand 15 dollars (\$25,000) and less than fifty thousand dollars 16 17 (\$50,000); at least fifty thousand dollars (\$50,000) and less than one hundred thousand dollars (\$100,000); at least one 18 hundred thousand dollars (\$100,000) and less than one hundred 19 fifty thousand dollars (\$150,000); at least one hundred fifty 20 21 thousand dollars (\$150,000) and less than two hundred fifty thousand dollars (\$250,000); or and at least two hundred fifty 22 23 thousand dollars (\$250,000) or more.

-"(5) A listing of any persons, businesses, nonprofit organizations, and other entities other than government instrumentalities the public servant knows or reasonably should know received public funds, including grants or contracts, during the last reporting year and which employed the filing public servant or a family member of the public servant or to which the public servant, or his or her spouse, or a business with which the person is or was associated, provided services under a personal or professional services contract during the last reporting year.
+"(5) A listing of any persons, businesses, nonprofit organizations, and other entities other than government instrumentalities which the public servant knows or reasonably should know received state, county, or municipal funds, including grants or contracts, during the last reporting year and which employed the filing public servant or a family member of the public servant or to which the public servant, a family member of the public servant, or a business with which the person is or was associated provided services under a personal or professional services contract during the last reporting year.